 fewer canker sores when patients switched to SLS-free toothpaste

-Herlofson & Barkvoll 1994, n=10, crossover trial
+Herlofson & Barkvoll 1996, crossover trial in recurrent aphthous stomatitis patients

 Twenty-five years of follow-up research confirmed the pattern.
-A systematic review pooled four crossover trials — 124 patients total — and found that SLS-free toothpaste significantly reduced ulcer count, duration, number of episodes, and pain across every trial Alli et al. 2019.
+A systematic review pooled four crossover trials — 124 patients in total — and found that SLS-free toothpaste significantly reduced ulcer count, duration, episodes, and pain across every trial Alli et al. 2019.
 Recurrent aphthous stomatitis affects up to one in four people.
 If you are one of them, switching toothpaste is among the most straightforward evidence-based interventions in consumer health.

 Alli, Erinoso, Olawuyi (2019)